Facebook advertisers are now able to create Sponsored Results, a new form of advertising that appears within the typehead of Facebook search results.

 “Everyday, many people on Facebook use our search to find people, places, and things.
 We want to help them better find and discover the brands, products, and experiences relevant to them.
 Sponsored Results gives brands the ability to buy ads in search results, bringing more awareness and traffic to your App, Page, or Place.
 Sponsored Results give you:

-1. Expanded distribution of your message, with placement in one of the most used features on Facebook.
+1. Expanded distribution of your message, with A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More in one of the most used features on Facebook.

 2. The ability to target what people are looking for, by appearing alongside related Apps, Pages, and Places.